Vechaar Utensils Museum Ahmedabad Entry Fee

 Vechaar Utensils Museum is open throughout the year every day except for Monday.
 The museum is open from 3 pm to 10:30 pm.

 The charge for the entry of an adult is Rs.
 20 and for children aged from 3 to 11 years is Rs.
 10. The ticket price for Foreigners is Rs.
 50 per person.
-One needs to pay additional Rs.
+One needs to pay an additional Rs.
 100 if they wish to carry mobile phones or Camera.

 How to Reach Vechaar Utensils Museum

 Vechaar Utensils Museum is located within the vicinity of Vishala Village Restaurant opposite to Vishala Toll Naka.
 Local buses, taxi, cab or auto rickshaws can be hired from railway station, airport or bus stop to reach the museum.
 Or else, you can book a private cab from top car rental companies in Ahmedabad to visit all popular tourist places of Ahmedabad comfortably.

 Sardar Vallabhai Patel International airport has several domestic and international flights connecting Ahmedabad to the different Indian cities and various countries of the world.
 Kalupur Railway Station is the main station of the city which has trains running from various parts of the country to Ahmedabad.
 Buses are operated by both government and private operators that run from Paldi and Gita Mandir bus station.